Lenovo LaptopLenovo Yoga 900

 Disconnect the cooling fan cable and remove three screws securing the heat sink.

-Lenovo Yoga 900’s heat sink, fan assembly can be removed.
+Lenovo Yoga 900’s heat sink and fan assembly can be removed.

 SUNON 2.25W cooling fan